Thomas-Rosenkrans-Vestergaard/ep-rest-api/README.md

 _Elaborate on how JSON or XML supports communication between subsystems, even when the subsystems are implemented on different platforms._

 JSON or XML supports communication between subsystems, even when the subsystems are implemented on different platform, because these formats are standardized.
-Because XML and JSON are defined standards, all servers, clients and libraries know how XML or JSON are formatted.
+Because XML and JSON are defined standards, all servers, clients and libraries agree on how XML or JSON are formatted.

 To use XML or JSON on a _new_ platform, all you need is a library that implements the specification of the data transfer language.